Residual gauge theory for quanta of surface plasmons: Formulation

 \subsection{Boundary condition}

 The evanescent waves in the regions $z>0$ and $z<0$ are bound to a thin plane at $z=0$ by an electric current ${\bf j}(x)$.
+Evanescent waves depend on the current, and conversely, the current also depends on the evanescent waves.
+This provides an example where the boundary conditions cannot be specified in a simple manner, unlike the case where the gauge field is taken to vanish at the surface of a metal.
 To ensure consistency with the Hamiltonian, the boundary condition at $z=0$ must be properly defined.
 To achieve this, we extend the concept of the local Hamiltonian---originally introduced in Ref.~\onlinecite{Sasaki2024b}, for propagating waves with $k_x=0$---to evanescent waves with nonzero $k_x$.~\cite{Sasaki2024a}